-Be sure to consult with your doctor before taking any new supplement– but keep in mind that many people have a lot of success with CBD oil, especially anxious people.
-The largest hurdle to overcome is merely the taboo.
+Be sure to consult with your doctor before taking any new supplement.
+Many people have a lot of success with CBD oil, especially anxious people.
+The largest hurdle to overcome is the taboo.

 On a budget?
 Make this homemade calming lavender body butter.
 It’s super easy and affordable!

-Contemplating therapy but don’t want to go to a stuffy office?
+Contemplating therapy but don’t want to go to a clinical office?
 Read our article about “Running Therapy” in Los Angeles.